hci-a-if-its-2019/assignment-1-pradiptlx/README.md

 ___

+* Male, 20 years old
-* He is a student
+* He is Informatics student
 * He has experiences using computer and always work with it
+* Know what flashcard is
 * But he doesn't familiar with flashcard application
 * He never use flashcard as study method
+* Not a person who takes a time to read documentation

 ## Transcript

 ___

 ```text
 1. Me: Kamu tau ga sih flashcard itu apa?